Using Snekmer

 Each step in the Snekmer modeling pipeline will generate a report in HTML format.
 Users can find these reports, entitled Snekmer_<MODE>_Report.html, in the output directory.

-All operation modes will preprocess input files and kmerize sequences.
+All operation modes preprocess input files and kmerize sequences.
 The associated output files can be found in the respective directories.

 The following output directories and files will always be created: